secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 ### 401(k) Match

-GitLab offers matching 50% of contributions on the first 6% of allocated earnings with a yearly cap of 1,500 USD.
+GitLab offers matching 50% of contributions on the first 6% of allocated gross earnings per pay period with a yearly cap of $1,500 USD.
+If a hypothetical team members salary is $50,000 USD, their gross pay per period is $50,000 / 24 = $2083.33.
+This is then matched at a rate of $2083.33 * 6% * 50% = $62.50.

 As you are eligible to participate in GitLab's 401k as of your hire date, you are *also* eligible for GitLab matching contributions as of your hire date.

 All employer contributions are pre-tax contributions.
 Team members can still make Roth 401(k) team member contributions and receive pre-tax employer contributions to your Traditional 401(k) account.